lozisung/SwipeToFlipButton/README.md

 where sequenceArray is the sequence to step through ie 1,2,3,4,5 and defaultArrayItem is the currently displayed index item.

+OPTIONS:

-Assign swipeToFlipButton.animationDuration to change speed of animation, default is 0.375.
+.animationDuration to change speed of animation, default is 0.375.
+.alignment to change NSTextAlignment
+.backgroundColour to change label backgroundColor .buttonFont to change UIFont of label
+.fontColour to change text colour